edrickhoo/Employee-Tracker/README.md

 ## What did you struggle with?
 - Testing
-  - I was not too familiar with spring testing and to research videos and docs to learn and understand more about it.
+  - I was not too familiar with spring testing and had to research videos and docs to learn and understand more about it.
   - Frontend testing with mocking with axios as I could not figure out why the employeeEdit tests were not working, after time boxing the issue I thought it was best to move on to other tests.
 ---